-Name Description Deloitte LLP Provided the audit report dated July 21, 2022 on the consolidated statements of financial position of TAG Oil as at March 31, 2022 and the consolidated statements of comprehensive loss, cash flows and changes in equity for the year then ended.
+Name Description ERC Equipoise Ltd. Reserves estimates contained in this AIF were derived from the ERCE Report prepared by ERCE, an independent reserves evaluator.
+Deloitte LLP Provided the audit report dated July 21, 2022 on the consolidated statements of financial position of TAG Oil as at March 31, 2022 and the consolidated statements of comprehensive loss, cash flows and changes in equity for the year then ended.
 De Visser Gray LLP Provided the audit report dated July 29, 2021 on the consolidated statements of financial position of TAG Oil as at March 31, 2021 and 2020 and the consolidated statements of comprehensive (loss) income, cash flows and changes in equity for each of the years then ended.

-Based on the information provided by the expert, none of the individuals named in the foregoing section, nor the directors, officers, employees, partners and consultants in the aggregate, as applicable, of Deloitte LLP and De Visser Gray LLP, hold, have received after the date of their report, valuation, statement of opinion, or will receive any registered or beneficial interest, direct or indirect, in any of the securities or other property of TAG Oil or any of the associates or affiliates of TAG Oil.
+To the knowledge of the Corporation and based on the information provided by the expert, none of the individuals named in the foregoing section, nor the directors, officers, employees, partners and consultants of the forementioned reports, in the aggregate, as applicable, of ERCE, Deloitte LLP and De Visser Gray LLP, hold, have received after the date of their report, valuation, statement of opinion, or will receive any registered or beneficial interest, direct or indirect, in any of the securities or other property of TAG Oil or any of the associates or affiliates of TAG Oil.